 Inbound marketing methods guarantee some pretty impressive results.
 Now, sometimes marketing campaigns can seem like chance happenings that do incredibly well, almost unexpectedly.
 However, let me reassure you, there will be a dedicated marketing team and strategy behind every idea.

 So let’s separate the wheat from the chaff and look at some ridiculously good inbound marketing in practice.
-Here are seven of our favourite inbound marketing campaign examples:
+Here are five of our favourite inbound marketing campaign examples:

 - Digital 22 & Monzo: Using inbound blogs to recruit

 - Innocent and Weetabix: A strong brand image with fun social media engagement